 What will the number of girls classes look like in the Diamond model?
 The girls class is set at the same maximum number as the boys of 24.

-What sporting opportunities will there be for the Prep and Middle School girls?
+What sporting opportunities will there be for the Junior and Middle School girls?
 The Senior School girls took to our current sporting programme with great enthusiasm at both social and competitive levels across athletics, badminton, mixed handball, mixed touch rugby, netball, futsal, floorball, hockey, rowing, mixed water polo and basketball.
 Further involvement has extended to cricket, football and swimming although small numbers prevent us from entering full teams at present across cricket and football.
-Girls in the Prep and Middle School will have access to the same sporting programmes as the boys.
+Girls in the Junior and Middle School will have access to the same sporting programmes as the boys.

-In the Prep School, girls will have the same sporting and cultural opportunities as the boys and over time as numbers increase we will be able to expand the current programmes.
-The Year 5 & 6 Thursday sporting programme offers a variety of codes for students to choose from in addition to the ability to add more teams to the Miniball and Futsal programme the Prep School competes in at ASB Sports Centre.
+In the Junior School, girls will have the same sporting and cultural opportunities as the boys and over time as numbers increase we will be able to expand the current programmes.
+The Year 5 & 6 Thursday sporting programme offers a variety of codes for students to choose from in addition to the ability to add more teams to the Miniball and Futsal programme the Junior School competes in at ASB Sports Centre.

 Middle School girls will have access to our sporting programmes with directors of sports in many codes in addition to the new Year 8 potential pathway to podium programme.
 All students in Years 7 & 8 take part in the Thursday afternoon specialist sporting programme with a large variety of codes to choose from.

-Both the Prep and Middle School take part in a robust fixtures calendar and the move to co-education will allow us to expand the current fixture options.
+Both the Junior and Middle School take part in a robust fixtures calendar and the move to co-education will allow us to expand the current fixture options.
 Many of the current schools we meet for fixtures are co-ed themselves and we can also begin to include girls’ schools.

 What experience do teachers have with co-education?
 Many of our staff have previously taught in co-ed schools and with the change to co-education in the Senior School all Middle School staff are already teaching a co-educational classroom.